benevpi/gcodeplot/README.md

 and the comment is a human-readable comment.

 # Notes for vertical plotter
-* commands of the form: python gcodeplot.py --area=0,0,300,300 --lift-delta-z=-4 -work-z=0 images\calibrate.svg > 300mmcalibrate.gcode
+* commands of the form:
+'''python gcodeplot.py --area=0,0,150,150 --lift-delta-z=4 --work-z=1 --align-x=c --align-y=c images\calibrate10_10.svg > 100mmcalibrate.gcode '''
+* Also, the area should match your inkscape document (which should be as small as possible)
+*